rogerdavid2/sites/template1/README.md

 a bottom to top staggering animation can be achieved by using `column-reverse` with `flexbox` on the links container.

 On closing the menu:
 each active class is removed with a timer as well to create a "stagger out" effect for each link.
+It is imperative to remove the active class so the staggering effect can work when the menu is opened and closed.

 ## Contact.html
 This page has the on scroll image opacity effect.